appscode/blog/content/post/kubedb-v2023.08.18/index.md

         storage: 1Gi
 ```

+**Fixes:**
-**Fixes:** Use --bind_ip to fix version `3.4.*` CrashLoopbackOff issue.
+- Use --bind_ip to fix version `3.4.*` CrashLoopbackOff issue.
-Fix for MongoDB HorizontalScale down for shared cluster also have been addressed in this release.
+- MongoDB HorizontalScale down for shared cluster also have been addressed in this release.

 ## Redis: